 Just then, this guy comes in and sits down at the next stool and orders soup.
-This fella is wearing a good Burberry coat that’s a little frayed at the cuffs over the remains of what must have been a three-piece suit at one time.
+This fella is wearing a good Burberry coat that’s a little frayed at the cuffs, over the remains of what must at one time have been a three-piece suit.
 But the guy just orders soup.
 Sally starts to go get it and then stops and says “Don’t I know you?”
-The guy looks innocent like ‘who me?’
+The guy looks innocent like ‘Who, me?’
 Sally says, “I know you!
 You shaved off your beard, but I know you.
 You couldn’t pay for your dinner last time.
 Right?
 You stiffed us for a Salisbury steak.
 Right?
 Right?
 I remember you.
 You’re the phony writer!”

 But remember, Florrie is flush.
 He’s got most of fifty bucks in his pocket.
 Blue Book used to pay more then.
 Up to a three cents a word—when they paid.
 And Florrie’s been watching this little drama for full entertainment value.
 But when the guy gets up to go, it pulls a string on Florrie’s heart.
 Right.
-Hard to believe.
+Hard to believe he has one.
 Not like with Sally.
 Florrie used to be a newspaper reporter, you see.
 Yeah.
-Just like you.
-He walked out on a wife and kids down in Philadelphia when the Enquirer found out he was making stuff up.
-But he’s thick skinned.
+Just like you or me.
+But he walked out on a wife and kids down in Philadelphia when the Enquirer found out he was making stuff up.
+Now, Florrie’s thick skinned.
 He just turned around and started writing fiction full time.
-We all took him for what he was.
-But something about the other fellow that night just got through to whatever it was still beating in Florrie’s chest and it makes him speak up.
+And we all took him for what he was.
+But something about the other fellow that night just got through to whatever was still beating in Florrie’s chest and it makes him speak up.